claireyyu/elevator-system-simulator/README.md

-# CS 5004 Object-Oriented Design - Final Project
+# Building Elevator System - Swing Elevator Simulator

 The goal of this project is to design and implement a simulation of an elevator system using object-oriented principles.
 The program models the behavior of multiple elevators within a building, handling requests from users and providing contol options to start, step and stop the building.